michaelssavage/plantbassd/posts/takeovers/roo-honeychild-22-2-21.md

 pic: "/takeovers/05_Roo-Honeychild.jpg"
 artistPage: "https://www.instagram.com/roohoneychild/"
 postLink: "https://www.instagram.com/p/CLnAmJvncHQ/"
-bio: "2019 was a busy year for Roo with performances across Ireland, the UK and Europe, at festivals like @alltogethernow.ie..."
+bio: "2019 was a busy year for Roo with performances across Ireland, the UK and Europe, at festivals like @alltogethernow.ie"
 path: "takeovers"
 ---